SITE PARTNER:

 From there it's a lesser trodden scenic waterfront path with views in the distance to the Glasshouse Mountains - this continues to residential Newport before returning the same route.

-For a spot of culture (and a small homage to the Bee Gees) the Redcliffe Museum, inland to the south, is a fascinating well-curated time capsule of the area, including a 15 minute film of the history of the area inside a mock-up of the old Pier Theatre.
+For a spot of culture, the Redcliffe Museum, inland to the south, is a fascinating well-curated time capsule of the area, including a 15 minute film of the history of the area inside a mock-up of the old Pier Theatre.

 And whether in the middle of the day or at sunset few things can match fish'n'chips from the Boat Shed in the green expanse of Scarborough Park, one of the bay's quintessential experiences.